The live sessions have now finished but you can still register to access the session recordings, along with the case questions and model answers.

 This is a case-based course, with each half-day covering a specific topic.

-To get the most out of the course, it is recommended you review these cases before attending the live sessions.
+To get the most out of the course, it is recommended you review these cases before watching the recorded sessions.

 The course tutors will review each case, highlighting the important learning points.
 It is expected the delegate will assess their own answers.